CERCCOUK/BreatheLondon/README.md

 ### BreatheLondonInfo
 This was hosted under the breathelondon.info domain.
 It is a Google AppEngine project to read the AQmesh sensor data from Google Cloud Platform Datastore.

+### People
+There isn't space here to list everyone who contributed.
+Mark Jackson (CERC) was the architect.
+Chris Johnson (CERC) was the lead developer.
+Paul Ormandy (Punk My Pixel) was the UX designer.
+Thanks to the many colleagues from CERC, EDF, University of Cambridge and ACOEM who contributed to the web platform.

 ## Copyright
 All code copyright Cambridge Environmental Research Consultants Ltd. 2022, and all rights reserved.
 With the exception of code for existing third-party libraries, which have been included in this SVN project for convenience when developing.